yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 The situation is essentially hopeless.
 I have no idea where to even start.

 This is what makes the Green-Schwarz anomaly cancellation in string theory such a big deal.
-It is a *built in* mechanism for for canceling anomalies.
+It is a *built in* mechanism  for canceling anomalies.
 By including the Kalb-Ramond field in string theory, one can exactly cancel the all of the anomalies that would have been present.

 Instead of trying to guess what the matter content is first and then praying for anomaly cancellation, I am handed a UV complete, anomaly free theory from the start with matter specified. *Then* I can try and drive down to the low energy limit and try to get the standard model and it is guaranteed to be consistent.

 This is the calculation that launched the first superstring revolution.

-Next time we'll discuss anomaly polynomials, relations to topology, and anomaly descent.
+In a follow up we'll discuss anomaly polynomials, relations to topology, and anomaly descent.